LukeGrahamLandry/franca/devlog.md

 - automatically replace the output text box with a canvas when the program imports the graphics stuff. rn doing it hackily since they all need to include_std(graphics/lib) at top level so it doesn't even need the compiler to tell you.
 - don't need the hello.html example anymore
+- terminal:
+  - basic searching. no ui yet, just printing the results. but running it on another thread so it can't hang on spinning wheel like warp.
+  - save/load whole output history to a file so its easier to build up a large buffer so i can make sure the searching isn't slow

 ## (Oct 22)